shelbylee6/ACMP2400_Final_Project/README.md

 - Actions use verified/offical actions where possible

 # Deployment

 The application is deployed to Azure and accessible at: http://your-public-domain:8000 To trigger a deployment, push to the main branch.
 The GitHub Actions pipeline will automatically build, scan, provision infrastructure, and deploy the updated application.

+# AI Disclosure

+AI was used in this project to help assist debugging, mainly finding syntax errors and assisting/editing the README.md to ensure the project meets the rubric requirements.
+All code was written and verified by myself and no secrets or vulnerable information was diclosed to any AI tool.